fplab/ui-for-pl/src/language-usability.rst

 Making an API more powerful (allowing a user to do more things with the API) by increasing complexity decreases the learnability of the API.
 However, increasing the learnability of an API by lowering the complexity also lowers the power of the API.

+Myers et al. identify 6 key design aspects of API design, which we describe here.

+* Learnability - an API user must learn how to use an API as quickly and easily as possible.
+* Productivity - an API user should be able use the API effectively to create their program.
+* Error-Prevention - an API user should be able to handle and prevent error cases when their program is used.
+* Simplicity - the design of the API should be simple.
+* Consistency - the design of the API should be consistent.
+* Matching Mental Models - the API user should have an accurate mental model of how the API executes procedures.

 .. container:: bib-item